 We access third-party OTT inventory through our unique relationship with Amazon Publisher Services (APS).
 APS’s direct integrations with OTT apps remove intermediaries and their fees.
 This means advertisers can see what they’re paying for with transparency in their media costs.

 First, you can win more bids, as your media dollar goes further.
-All DSPs compete equally in the bid for impressions, but the Amazon DSP is not subject to the 15% supply-side fee that other DSPs are when using APS.
-In addition, you have access to inventory that other DSPs don’t.
-With the Fire TV inventory optimization policy, ad-enabled apps reserve 30% of their total advertising impressions for Amazon.
+The Amazon DSP is not subject to the 15% supply-side fee when using APS.
+In addition, with the Fire TV inventory optimization policy, ad-enabled apps reserve 30% of their total advertising impressions for Amazon.
 So with Amazon DSP, you have access to more inventory, and you’re also benefitting from a more efficient supply path with no “tech tax.”